Code-Institute-Submissions/https-github.com-farah-maria-women-in-coding-history/README.md

 13. W3C Jigsaw CSS Validation Service (https://jigsaw.w3.org/css-validator/)

-14. Colborn, R. Kyrnin, J. & Lemay, L. Sam's Teach Yourself HTML, CSS & JavaScript: Web Publishing in One Hour a Day.
-Pearson Education, Indiana (2016).
+14. Colborn, R. Kyrnin, J. & Lemay, L. (2016) Sam's Teach Yourself HTML, CSS & JavaScript: Web Publishing in One Hour a Day.
+Pearson Education, Indiana.

 15. Information about the history of female coders was from a range of sources, including the Encyclopaedia Britannica online (https://www.britannica.com/).
 I also watched the wonderful 2016 film, Hidden Figures, and took notes.
-Links to articles, YouTube videos and audio can be found on the timeline page of the site.
+Links to articles, YouTube videos and audio can be found on the timeline page of the site, with acknowledgements also below...

+16. Jones, B. & Larson, L. (2019)'Long before Gates or Jobs, 6 women programmed the first digital computer', Digital Trends, https://www.digitaltrends.com/computing/remembering-eniac-and-the-women-who-programmed-it/

+17. Shetterly, M. L. NASA biography of Katherine Johnson, https://www.nasa.gov/content/katherine-johnson-biography/.

+18.